arclanguage/rainbow-js/README.md

   --js_output_file index-min.js
 ```

+## Priorities of Rainbow.js

+Rainbow.js is split between being a faithful implementation of Arc and being a faithful port of Java Rainbow.
+Originally, we preferred to be faithful to Java Rainbow in a bug-for-bug way so that the maintenance of one codebase could be translated to the other.
+However, there have been many places where a more significant refactoring has been needed, and there have been a few pieces of functionality (such as the JavaScript FFI and `quit`'s status code support) that have been implemented despite not existing in Java Rainbow.

+The reason we ported Rainbow was its performance.
+Rainbow.js is a rather faithful Arc implementation, complete with continuation support, and it was also the fastest one among the options at the time.
+Rainbow.js has been written with the Closure Compiler in mind to help ensure that performance carries over.
+In practice, it seems to have carried over well enough to provide a fast-loading REPL, although we still haven't properly properly tested this.
+(TODO: Run Rainbow's benchmark suite.)

+The reason we ported Rainbow to JavaScript was JavaScript's cross-platform availability.
+In 2012, JavaScript was one of the only languages that could be used on an iOS device.
+As of 2022, many more languages compile to JavaScript and/or WebAssembly and have source map support for debugging purposes, so this may be a decision worth revisiting at some point.

+## Future goals

+Rainbow.js is maintained in basically one giant file of more than 10,000 lines of code, primarily because Rocketnia wasn't familiar with any easy way to find and replace text across multiple files.
+We might do something about that someday, possibly bringing the directory structure more in line with that of Java Rainbow.

-I've observed that simple Rainbow.js-based test applications that *don't* have a full REPL can minify down to a smaller size.
-However, it's not very much smaller yet.
-Ideally, if a Rainbow.js application only uses the compiler during initialization, I'd like the Closure Compiler to be able to weed out the whole Rainbow.js compiler as dead code.
+Rocketnia observed in 2012 that simple Rainbow.js-based test applications that *didn't* have a full REPL could minify down to a smaller size.
+However, it wasn't very much smaller at the time.
+Ideally, if a Rainbow.js application only uses the compiler during initialization, we'd like the Closure Compiler to be able to weed out the whole Rainbow.js compiler as dead code.
+In 2022, ihe Closure Compiler is still one of the go-to options for JavaScript applications where tree-shaking of dead code is critical, so we may just need to try again (and possibly add a lot more type annotations to the code).

-The main goals of this project are as follows:

-* To be faithful to Rainbow (even where it differs from Arc 3.1), even down to having similar code wherever possible so that the Java Rainbow and Rainbow.js codebases can improve side-by-side.

-* To be performant.
-Java Rainbow is the fastest faithful Arc implementation, and it would be nice for Rainbow.js to carry that benefit over as much as possible.
-As part of this goal, I've done silly premature optimizations like using for loops and imperative style instead of higher-order functions.

-  Actually, it turns out that Rainbow.js performs even faster than Java Rainbow in my tests, at least on Chrome, Firefox, and Opera.
-Spooky!

-* To be compatible with lots of browsers, ECMAScript 5's strict mode, and the Closure Compiler.
-We're probably already there, at least for people who've upgraded their browsers.

-As you can see, Rainbow.js is coming up on a point where its unfinished business is in short supply.
-If you have any ideas for where you want this project to go, please feel free to contact me or open an issue or something. :)
+## Differences from Java Rainbow

 Despite the focus on keeping the Rainbow.js code similar to the Java Rainbow code, it differs in at least the following ways:

 * There is no support for threads or Java-specific operations.
 However, for certain thread operations and Java-specific operations that make sense in a single-threaded JavaScript program (even if they don't do anything useful!), a JavaScript equivalent is given under the same name.

-* Input streams in the implementation of Rainbow.js are asynchronous, but in the language itself they're still synchronous.
+* Input streams in the implementation of Rainbow.js are asynchronous, but in the language itself, they're still synchronous.
 This is done by making the evaluation model itself asynchronous.
-Actually, there's still one place where Arc code is run synchronously: when calculating the toString of a Rainbow tagged value.
-If input would block in this context, an ArcError is thrown instead.
+Actually, there's still one place where Arc code is run synchronously: when calculating the `toString` of a Rainbow tagged value.
+If input would block in this context, an `ArcError` is thrown instead.

-* In order to allow for asynchronous IO during the compilation phase of a Rainbow command (as though anyone would ever really use that :-p ), compilation is now performed by way of Instructions, the same way as execution is performed.
-For example, in Java Rainbow, calling 'eval creates a new VM object, whereas in Rainbow.js it uses the same VM it's executing in.
+* In order to allow for asynchronous I/O during the macroexpansion of an expression, compilation is now performed by way of `Instruction`s, the same way as execution is performed.
+For example, in Java Rainbow, calling `eval` creates a new VM object, whereas in Rainbow.js, it uses the same VM it's executing in.
 This means the behavior of capturing a continuation during compile time (during the expansion of a macro) may be quite different.
-For the moment, I recommend not actually capturing continuations at that time; the instructions are currently implemented in terms of a lot of mutation "on the heap", which a captured continuation won't restore, so it's bound to be a bit ugly.
+For the moment, we recommend not actually capturing continuations at that time; the instructions are currently implemented in terms of a lot of mutation "on the heap," which a captured continuation won't restore, so it's bound to be a bit unreliable.

 * The Java version of Rainbow uses the Java/CC parser generator.
-I see no suitable replacement for that in JavaScript: Most JavaScript-targeting parser generators support parsing from strings but don't support incremental parsing from streams (which is to be expected, considering the fact that JavaScript doesn't really have a standard, widely-used stream type), and although ANTLR seems to be a bit of an exception, ANTLR's support for JavaScript seems to be a bit unstable.
-Instead of bothering to port the Java/CC grammar specification to some other kind of grammar specification that doesn't really solve the right problem, I've hand-rolled the parser.
-My parser actually implements a syntax that's not quite the same as Rainbow's, in order to make the implementation easier.
-Where it differs from Rainbow (e.g. the way it parses `(#\newlyne)` as an error rather than as `(#\n ewlyne)`), I believe it's actually closer in behavior to Arc 3.1.
+As of 2012, we've found no suitable replacement for that in JavaScript.
+Most JavaScript-targeting parser generators support parsing from strings but don't support incremental parsing from streams (which was to be expected in 2012, considering the fact that JavaScript did't really have a standard, widely used stream type), and although ANTLR seemed to be a bit of an exception, ANTLR's support for JavaScript seemed unstable.
+Instead of bothering to port the Java/CC grammar specification to use with some other grammar-based parser that doesn't give us what we need, we've hand-rolled a recursive descent parser.
+Our parser actually implements a syntax that's not quite the same as Rainbow's, in order to make the implementation easier.
+Where it differs from Rainbow (e.g. the way it parses `(#\newlyne)` as an error rather than as `(#\n ewlyne)`), it may be closer in behavior to other implementations of Arc.

+* The `quit` function now uses its argument as the exit code if it's a number between 1 and 255, inclusive.
+Otherwise, it exits with an exit code of 0.
+This is consistent with the Racket implementations of Arc, which just use Racket's `exit` to implement `quit`, and it's handy for implementing continuous integration scripts.
+Currently, in Java Rainbow, `quit` ignores its argument and always exits with a status code of 0.

-There are other significant design issues worth mentioning, which I *don't* consider code differences:
+There are other significant design issues worth mentioning, which we *don't* consider code differences:

-* Where Java Rainbow uses doubles, longs, ints, and chars, Rainbow.js uses JavaScript numbers--which are 64-bit floating point values, with about 53 bits of precision when used for exact integer calculations.
+* Where Java Rainbow uses doubles, longs, ints, and chars, Rainbow.js uses JavaScript numbers.
+These are 64-bit floating point values, with about 53 bits of precision when used for exact integer calculations.
 Some floating-point calculations and some calculations on very large integers may not be perfectly consistent with Rainbow.

-* Where Java Rainbow relies on the platform's default charset for the purposes of mapping bytes to characters and vice versa, Rainbow.js currently uses big-endian UTF-16, since String.prototype.charCodeAt returns UTF-16 code units.
-The big-endianness was chosen rather arbitrarily, but at least this way `str.getCharCodeAt( i ).toString( 16 )` shows the nibbles in the same order as they appear in the stream.
+* Where Java Rainbow relies on the platform's default charset for the purposes of mapping bytes to characters and vice versa, Rainbow.js currently uses big-endian UTF-16, since `String.prototype.charCodeAt` returns UTF-16 code units.
+The big endianness was chosen rather arbitrarily, but at least this way, `str.getCharCodeAt( i ).toString( 16 )` shows the nibbles in the same order as they appear in the stream.

-Some other miscellaneous notes:

-It may have been possible to add synchronous IO without changing the evaluation model too harshly, by using Rainbow's existing support for first-class continuations.
-However, I instead implemented it in a way that will not cause the VM to be copied.

-Incidentally, given the asynchronous evaluation model, it may turn out to be possible to implement full threading semantics.